vishnuyar/vishnuyar.github.io/_posts/2019-10-18-twitter-jeopardy.md

 Using Logistic Regression,you create a model which compares the tweets of twitter users using embeddings of Basilica API.

-Now, you play, ask the model which user will tweet your favorite text.
+Now, you play the game, ask the model which user will tweet your favorite text.
 Voila, you have Twitter Jeopardy.

+Not happy with the current Players, add your own players, hell you can add yourself :)

 Have a go at it, if you have complaints, ask the game who will tweet those complaints.